-Since different crops have different phosphorus uptakes and yield rates, the amount of each type 194 of crop is estimated for each watershed.
-To determine the land cover uses, accounting croplands, pasturelands, wetlands and developed areas (urban areas), information available for the most 196 recent year (2011) from the U.S. Environmental Protection Agency's (U.S. EPA) EnviroAtlas 197 database is used (Pickard et al., 2015).
-Data from EnviroAtlas is provided with higher spatial 198 resolution, at HUC12 level.
+Since different crops have different phosphorus uptakes and yield rates, the amount of each type of crop is estimated for each watershed.
+To determine the land cover uses, accounting croplands, pasturelands, wetlands and developed areas (urban areas), information available for the most recent year (2011) from the U.S. Environmental Protection Agency's (U.S. EPA) EnviroAtlas database is used (Pickard et al., 2015).
+Data from EnviroAtlas is provided with higher spatial resolution, at HUC12 level.
 To ensure spatial consistency, the data is reconciled at HUC8 level.
-199 Once the land uses of each watershed are known, data from the 2017 U.S. Census of Agriculture is 200 used to determine the distribution of crops on croplands, considering corn, soybeans, small grains, 201 cotton, rice, vegetables, orchards, greenhouse and other crops (namely oil crops, sugar crops, and 202 fruits) (United States Department of Agriculture (USDA), 2019).
-The data provided by the U.S. 203 Census of Agriculture have a spatial resolution of HUC6.
-Therefore, it is reconciled at HUC8 level 204 scaling by the area fraction represented by each HUC8 watershed over the total HUC6 hydrologic unit.
-If two or more crops were harvested from the same land during the year (double cropping), 206 the area was counted for each crop.
-To determine the nutrients uptake of each type of crop, 207 data from the U.S. Department of Agriculture (USDA) Waste Management field Handbook is 208 considered (United States Department of Agriculture (USDA), 2009).
-For croplands, the specific 209 nutrient uptake values are used for corn, soybeans, cotton, rice and orchards, while average values 210 including the most representative species are used for small grains, vegetables, greenhouse crops, 211 pasture crops, and forest.
-For pasture lands the average nutrient uptake and crop yield including 212 the main pasture crops: alfalfa, switchgrass and wheatgrass; for forests lands the nutrient uptake and crop yield of Northern hardwoods is considered, and for developed areas null nutrient uptake 214 is considered.
-The wetlands phosphorus uptake value considered is $0.77~\mathrm{gP~m^{-2}~year^{-1}}$ , based 215 in the data reported by Kadlec (2016).
-216
+Once the land uses of each watershed are known, data from the 2017 U.S. Census of Agriculture is used to determine the distribution of crops on croplands, considering corn, soybeans, small grains, cotton, rice, vegetables, orchards, greenhouse and other crops (namely oil crops, sugar crops, and fruits) (United States Department of Agriculture (USDA), 2019).
+The data provided by the U.S. Census of Agriculture have a spatial resolution of HUC6.
+Therefore, it is reconciled at HUC8 level scaling by the area fraction represented by each HUC8 watershed over the total HUC6 hydrologic unit.
+If two or more crops were harvested from the same land during the year (double cropping), the area was counted for each crop.
+To determine the nutrients uptake of each type of crop, data from the U.S. Department of Agriculture (USDA) Waste Management field Handbook is considered (United States Department of Agriculture (USDA), 2009).
+For croplands, the specific nutrient uptake values are used for corn, soybeans, cotton, rice and orchards, while average values including the most representative species are used for small grains, vegetables, greenhouse crops, pasture crops, and forest.
+For pasture lands the average nutrient uptake and crop yield including the main pasture crops: alfalfa, switchgrass and wheatgrass; for forests lands the nutrient uptake and crop yield of Northern hardwoods is considered, and for developed areas null nutrient uptake is considered.
+The wetlands phosphorus uptake value considered is 0.77 gP m-2 year-1, based in the data reported by Kadlec (2016).

-2.17 2.2.3 Phosphorus balance
+2.2.3.
+Phosphorus balance

 To reach environmental sustainability of a productive activity, the releases of phosphorus should be balanced with the phosphorus uptakes from that activity, reducing the impact over the original ecosystems as much as possible.
 To evaluate the balance of phosphorus releases involved in agricultural activities throughout the U.S. watersheds, the techno-ecological synergy (TES) sustainability metric proposed by Bakshi et al. (2015) has been considered, Eq.
-2. A negative value of $V_x$ indicates that the emissions, $(E_x)$ , are larger than the uptake capacity of the agricultural activities, $(U_x)$ , impacting the ecosystems, while positive values reflect that the releases are lower than the uptake capacity.
+(2).
+A negative value of V_x indicates that the emissions, (E_x) , are larger than the uptake capacity of the agricultural activities, (U_x) , impacting the ecosystems, while positive values reflect that the releases are lower than the uptake capacity.

-$$V_x = \frac{(U_x - E_x)}{E_x} \tag{2}$$
+$$V{x} = \frac{\left(U{x} - E{x}\right)}{E{x}} \tag{2}$$

-2.3Thermodynamic model for precipitates formation
+2.3.
+Thermodynamic model for precipitates formation

-The behavior of cattle leachate system has been evaluated through a thermodynamic model, 227 evaluating the formation of different precipitates through chemical equilibrium and material bal-228 ances, capturing the mutual dependencies based on the competition for the same ions.
-Four 229 aqueous chemical systems have been considered, water, ammonium, phosphoric acid, and carbonates systems.
-Moreover, the formation of seven possible precipitates is evaluated: struvite, 231 K-struvite, magnesium hydroxide, calcium hydroxide, calcium carbonate, hydroxyapatite, dical-232 cium phosphate, and tricalcium phosphate.
+The behavior of cattle leachate system has been evaluated through a thermodynamic model, evaluating the formation of different precipitates through chemical equilibrium and material balances, capturing the mutual dependencies based on the competition for the same ions.
+Four aqueous chemical systems have been considered, water, ammonium, phosphoric acid, and carbonate systems.
+Moreover, the formation of seven possible precipitates is evaluated: struvite, K-struvite, magnesium hydroxide, calcium hydroxide, calcium carbonate, hydroxyapatite, dicalcium phosphate, and tricalcium phosphate.

-2.3.1 Uncertainty in livestock organic waste composition
+2.3.1.
+Uncertainty in livestock organic waste composition